Deleting a DB instance - Amazon Relational Database Service

 • If you take a final snapshot, you can use it to restore your deleted DB instance.
 RDS retains both the final snapshot and any manual snapshots that you took previously.
 You can't create a final DB snapshot of your DB instance if it isn't in the Available state.
 For more information, see Viewing Amazon RDS DB instance status.

-• If you don't take a final snapshot, deletion is faster.
-However, you can't use a final snapshot to restore your DB instance.
-If you later decide to restore your deleted DB instance, either retain automated backups or use an earlier manual snapshot to restore your DB instance to the point in time of the snapshot.
+• If you don't take a final snapshot, deletion of your instance is faster.
+The disadvantage is that no final snapshot exists that you can restore later.
+If you decide to restore your deleted DB instance, either retain automated backups or use an earlier manual snapshot to restore your DB instance to the point in time of the earlier snapshot.

 • You can choose whether to retain automated backups.
 You have the following options: